visibility-aware-cooperative-tracking/Visibility-aware-Cooperative-Swarm-Tracking/README.md

 # Visibility-aware Cooperative Swarm Tracking

-Source code for the manuscript: *"Visibility-aware Cooperative Aerial Tracking with Decentralized LiDAR-based Swarm Robots".*
+Source code for the manuscript: *"Visibility-aware Cooperative Aerial Tracking with Decentralized LiDAR-based Swarm Robots".* This is an anonymous repository with all identity-revealing information removed to maintain double-blind review integrity.

 ---